 Low back pain can result from many different injuries, conditions, or diseases.
 Most often, it is an injury to muscles or tendons in the back.

 A person can suffer from mild to severe pain.
 Sometimes, pain makes it impossible to walk, sleep, work, or perform daily tasks.

 In most cases, lower back pain can be treated with rest, pain medication, and physical therapy.
-During physical therapy session, they use hands-on treatment (such as osteopathic manipulation or chiropractic manipulation) to heal your lower back pain fast.
+During physical therapy sessions, they use hands-on treatment (such as osteopathic manipulation or chiropractic manipulation) to heal your lower back pain fast.

 What Causes Lower Back Pain?

 Back pain is due to one thing: activity.
 Pain is either caused by a certain activity or by a general lack of activity.
 This leaves your back unable to handle the daily demands.
 Fortunately, you don’t have to worry because these causes can heal fast with physical therapy.
 These are:

 - Sprains and strains – This is the most common cause of acute lower back pain.
 It can happen when you twist or lift something incorrectly, pick up a heavy object, or overextend your reach and you strain a muscle and tear a tendon, resulting in a sprain.